Charlotte Cleverley-Bisman: Recovery

 After two and a half months at Starship Hospital, Cleverley-Bisman was well enough to move to the Wilson Home in Takapuna, North Shore City, for three months of rehabilitation.
 Wriggling had kept her muscles relatively fit; she was able to roll over, and even put a cup to her mouth without the use of prosthetics.
 She returned to her home in Waiheke in November, just in time to celebrate her first birthday.

 As part of her rehabilitation process, she played with toys and exercised on a daily basis.
 She took her first solo steps using prosthetic legs and crutches in September 2008, and no longer needed crutches by October 2009.

 In December 2008, then aged five, Charlotte won TVNZ's inaugural Attitude Spirit award.

 Later life

 By 2010, Charlotte had outgrown her prosthetic limbs and the family made a plea for help.
-In August 2011, Charlotte and her parents made a fourth trip to Camp No Limits, a camp for children with limb loss that also includes the parents, where she received physical therapy and learned to walk on new limbs.
+In August 2011, Charlotte and her parents made a fourth trip to Camp No Limits, a camp for children with limb loss and also includes the parents, where she received physical therapy and learned to walk on new limbs.
 According to The New Zealand Herald the father stated that "the process would be an annual event, given Charlotte is still growing and therefore growing out of her prosthetics in a matter of a few months."

 During her 2013 stay at Camp No Limits, Charlotte mentored other young meningitis amputees.
 By the age of 13, Charlotte took up several sports, such as surfing, skydiving and boxing.